Automatic Chicken Coop Door Openers

 See all available options/colors in the Run-Chicken Store here

-The RUN-CHICKEN door is a third generation model from RUN-CHICKEN.
-This door is battery power operated by 2 AA batteries.
-This made our list of recommendations because it gives you lots of warnings about low batteries by blinking the warning light in red, and if you use the batteries they recommend (Duracell or Panasonic, or similar quality) the battery life is around 1 year.
+This made our list of recommendations because it is sturdy, has easy installation, it gives you lots of warnings about low batteries by blinking the warning light in red, and if you use the batteries they recommend (Duracell or Panasonic, or similar quality) the battery life is around 1 year.

 You could install this door on your coop or chicken run, and to be safe, set your calendar reminder on your phone to change the batteries in ten months time.
 Set it and forget it.

 This automatic chicken door works in extreme temperatures and is completely waterproof.
-It is an aluminum door and slider and is super easy to install.
+It is an aluminum door and slider and is super easy to install, and we were quite happy with it!

-The company says that it takes no more than ten minutes to install, and you can watch just how easy it is on their product listing video here or watch the quick Pinterest pin I made below (sound on to hear it):
+The company says that it takes no more than ten minutes to install, and you can watch just how easy it is on their product listing video here.

-Yes, this is the automatic door that we personally installed after our research and we can confirm installation was extremely easy (less than 10 minutes).
+Yes, this is the automatic door that we personally installed and we can confirm installation was extremely easy (less than 10 minutes).

-It works right out of the box with the photo light sensor, and it is sturdy and safe for our chickens.
+It works right out of the box with the photo sensor, and it is sturdy and safe for our chickens, and is another door that comes highly recommended from us.

 Read our full review of the RUN-CHICKEN automatic chicken coop door HERE